Tweet This Mobile site load times are becoming increasingly important within Mobile SEO

 If you are using WordPress then here are a couple of key plugins that will help you with speed and Mobile SEO.

 The highest rated and most complete WordPress performance plugin.
 Dramatically improve the speed and user experience of your site.
 Add browser, page, object, and database caching as well as minify and content delivery network (CDN) to WordPress.

 Resize, optimise and compress all of your images with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!

 Now with image resizing!
 Set a max width and height and large images will scale down as they are being compressed.

 Our servers do all the heavy lifting.
 Strip hidden bulky information from your images and reduce file size without losing quality.

 The complete WordPress SEO plugin that exists today for WordPress.org users.
-It incorporates everything from a snippet editor and real time page analysis functionality that helps you optimize your pages content, images titles, meta descriptions and more to XML sitemaps, and loads of optimization options in between.
+It incorporates everything from a snippet editor and real-time page analysis functionality that helps you optimise your pages content, images titles, meta descriptions and more to XML sitemaps, and loads of optimisation options in between.

 Before you make any rash decisions about your site and its load time run some comparisons.
 How fast are your competitor’s sites loading?
 You may be faster than them, or you may now.
 Run some checks and find out.
 Google wants our mobile sites to be super fast and in a perfect world they would be and to be super fast you have to really just be a text site.
 I love my plugins, I love the visual appeal of my site.
 I don’t want a skeleton for a site.